-7. The Executive Director, Alumni Director, and Past Chair who serve as ex-officio members.
+6. The Executive Director, serves as ex-officio member.

 C. The Board of Directors shall be elected by the chapter advisors at the Professional Development Conference.
 The newly-elected Board members shall assume their term of office at the first official Board meeting following the Professional Development Conference.
 Each state-chartered chapter shall have one vote.
-In their absence and the absence of a proxy, no vote will be cast or counted for the chapter.
+In their absence and the absence of a proxy, no vote will be cast or counted for that chapter.

 D. Each member of the Board of Directors shall serve a three-year term.
 Board members may serve two consecutive terms after which there is a minimum of one year off the Board before the member may be re-elected.
-The Past Chair shall serve for a one-year term.

 E. The officers of the Board of Directors shall consist of the Chair, Vice Chair, Secretary, Treasurer, and CEAC representative, and the officers shall constitute the Executive Committee.
 Their duties are as follows: